 I’m Kenn Schroder, a professional website designer for coaches who want to build high credibility and attract new clients.

-A twinkle in my dad’s eye and a sparkle in my mom’s bred a full-fledged, ten-toed, half-Filipino who can’t get enough of his laptop — that being me.
+A twinkle in my dad’s eye and a sparkle in my mom’s bred this full-fledged, ten-toed, half-Filipino who can’t get enough of his laptop.

-Below tells the tale of how I became a website specialist for coaches in 7 special life-changing moments.
+Below is the tale of how I came to create websites for coaches in 7 special life-changing moments.

 Special Moment 1 of 7: Dad’s tough love when I wouldn’t come for dinner.